This article was published here on 13 January 2019

 By virtue of the biblical analogy and typology linking the ritual of the Passover and the ritual of the Eucharist, this article completes what has been discovered in earlier studies about the relationship between the original ritual of the Passover of the First Covenant and the structure of the first eighteen chapters of the Exodus Book as a treaty of the covenant.
 Just as the New Covenant allows us to fully understand the depth of the Old Covenant, so the rite of the “New Passover” of the New Covenant allows us to understand more fully the rite of the Passover of the Old Covenant.

-Among the four main parts of both rites, the third part is of particular importance, in which the most important is one sign, identical in form in both rites, performed by the leader of the holy liturgy: the sign of breaking of unleavened bread and of distributing pieces of this bread to all participants to be eaten.
-Just as the broken and consumed unleavened Afikoman introduces the participants of the Passover to the place and time of the Passover / Exodus covenant (in the passage of God and all Israel between the cut waters of the Sea of Reeds to the shore of the new life), analogously the sign of the broken Bread-Body of Jesus introduces the participants of the Eucharist to the place and time of the covenant of the New Passover / New Exodus (in the passing of Incarnate God, Jesus, and the whole New Israel between the darkness of the abyss-death to the shore of the new life in Resurrection).
+Among the four main parts of both rites, the third part is of particular importance, in which the most important is one sign, identical in form, in both rites, performed by the leader of the holy liturgy: the sign of breaking of unleavened bread and of distributing pieces of this bread to all participants to be eaten.
+Unleavened Afikoman, broken and consumed, introduces Passover participants to place and time of Passover/Exodus covenant (in the passage of God and all Israel between divided waters of Sea of Reeds to the shore of new life).
+Analogously the sign of broken Bread-Body of Jesus introduces Eucharist participants to place and time of covenant of New Passover / New Exodus (in the passing of Incarnate God, Jesus, and the whole New Israel through the middle of the darkness of Abyss-Death to the shore of new life in Resurrection).

 In the New and Eternal Covenant, announced by the Prophet Jeremiah (31:31f), everything receives a new quality, a new brilliance.
 After all, the New Covenant was made not between the material waters of the Sea of Reeds, but in the “Red Sea” of the human Blood of the Incarnate God, Jesus the Messiah, still awaited by Israel every year in the Passover.